farimahJl/My-Internship-Project/README.md

 # My-Internship-Project
+A feasibility study is conducted to determine whether a device called "Beer-o-meter”, that is specifically developed to measure beer characteristics, can accurately assess the type and quality of beer with the aid of machine learning algorithms
 SG Papertronic company has developed a device called Beer-o-Meter,  that allows brewers to analyze and measure whether their beer is of good quality or not.
 This helps them optimize their beer production and lower their cost.
 The problem is that the data collected by brewers need to be cleaned up and processed before it can be analyzed.

 # Table of Contens